imalive200/SQL-Projects-/README.md

 ---

-# SQL Practice: Music Database Queries
+# SQL: Music Database Queries

 This repository contains a collection of SQL queries centered around analyzing a music database.
 Each query answers specific, real-world questions related to customers, artists, tracks, and revenue, providing a hands-on approach to learning SQL.